Gloaming (horse): Racing record

 Gloaming had a long career, racing from age three to nine years, which included victories over other champion racehorses such as Desert Gold, Beauford, Kennaquhair, Whittier and The Hawk.
 He was successful at distances from four furlongs to a mile and a half.

 He was put into work as a two-year-old, but became shin-sore, and was gelded before being spelled.
-In June 1918 he was shipped to Sydney, after he had showed promise in track work in New Zealand.
+In June 1918 he was shipped to Sydney, after he had shown promise in track work in New Zealand.